 What are your favorite Kindra products and why?

-The Sleep Supplement and Energy Supplement.
+The Sleep Supplement and Focus Supplement featured in the Day-to-Night Booster Bundle.
 I have been taking them for the past month and I am feeling SO much sharper, more energetic, and overall, more rested.
-I've noticed that the Sleep Supplement helps me fall asleep and stay asleep, without feeling groggy, and thanks to the ingredients in the Energy Supplement, brain fog passes and allows for better mental clarity.
+I've noticed that the Sleep Supplement helps me fall asleep and stay asleep, without feeling groggy, and thanks to the ingredients in the Focus Supplement, brain fog passes and allows for better mental clarity.

 Want to learn more about Omi?
 Follow @blackgirlsguidetomenopause.